 Are Title IX Standards at Risk of Changing?

-The letter told school officials that sexual assault should be dealt with under Title XI’s anti-discrimination and sexual harassment laws:
+The letter told school officials that sexual assault should be dealt with under Title IX’s anti-discrimination and sexual harassment laws:

 - When conducting a hearing, the complainant would only have to provide evidence that “more likely than not” proved the student’s guilt.
 Basically, if there’s over a 50% chance that the student committed the crime, they were penalized.

-Before this letter was written in 2011, Title XI violations were tried with a “clear and convincing evidence” standard.
+Before this letter was written in 2011, Title IX violations were tried with a “clear and convincing evidence” standard.
 Could this be a policy that Trump’s administration suggests we move back to?

 The 2016 GOP Platform states that sexual assault should be prosecuted in a courtroom, rather than a faculty lounge, and that judges should use the “beyond a reasonable doubt” standard of evidence.
 If Betsy DeVos and the OCR act on this platform, we could see big changes from what has been the standard since 2011.